emersonford/tracing-indicatif/README.md

 adding and managing progress bars in your libraries can be invasive, unergonomic, and difficult to keep track of.

-This library mains to make it easy to show progress bars for your CLI by tying progress bars to [tracing spans](https://docs.rs/tracing/latest/tracing/#spans).
+This library aims to make it easy to show progress bars for your CLI by tying progress bars to [tracing spans](https://docs.rs/tracing/latest/tracing/#spans).
 For CLIs/libraries already using tracing spans, this allow for a dead simple (3 line) code change to enable a smooth progress bar experience for your program.